ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ---

+After you've initialized a PR, on your review page you'll see a high-level overview of the changes between your branch (a.k.a. the compare branch) and the repository's base branch.
+Add a summary of the proposed changes, review changes made by commits, and add labels, milestones, and assignees.
+You can also mention individual contributors or teams.

+Other contributors can review your proposed changes, comment, add their thoughts to the PR conversation, and add commits to your PR.

-### Conversations
+### Conversation

-Under this tab, you'll get an
+Under this tab, you'll get an overview of the branch's past deployment activity and its current deployment status.
+If you're satisfied with proposed changes, congrats!
+You can go ahead and click the green "Merge pull request" button.
+If you're working in a shared repository, proposed changes will be merged from the head branch to the base branch specified in the PR.

-### Commits
+### Commits and Files changed

-Under the Commits tab, you'll see a historical overview of your commits, starting with the oldest.
+Under the Commits tab, you'll see a historical overview of your commits you've pushed from your topic branch added to your existing PR, starting with the oldest.

 Each commit is assigned a dedicated number.
-When you click on the number, you'll be taken to what we call the Diff Viewer, which allows you to see changes that were made in that commit.
+When you click on the number, you'll be taken to the Files changed tab, and what we call the Diff Viewer, which allows you to see changes that were made in that commit.
 Clicking the "Diff settings" button at the top right allows you to view your changes in different layouts.
 To see just the changes you've made in this commit, choose "Unified".
 To see the changes compared to your last commit, choose "Split."

 When you choose "Split", you'll see your changes highlighted - red on the left (your previous commit) and green on the right (current commit).

 ### Comments